sumik1999/Data-Engineer-task/README.md

 6. From *main* function, results from both kind of links are added and stored into the json file *pdf_extract.json*
 #### Due to large file size, I have uploaded only a sample of the pdf_extractor in *pdf_extract_sample.json*

+#### For replicating these results:
+1. Clone this repo using `git clone https://github.com/sumik1999/wiki-pdf-extraction.git`
+2. You must have tesseract and marathi language's data installed on your system.
+To do so in ubuntu run ` sudo apt-get install tesseract-ocr` and then to install marathi run ` sudo apt-get install tesseract-ocr-mar`
+3. To install the requirements run
+ `pip install -r requirements.txt`
+4. Run `python wiki_extractor.py --keyword=<your query string> --num_urls=<number of urls to scrape> --output=<Name of output file>`
+5. Run `python pdf_extractor.py` to get the pdf_Extract.json